 |Filing application in Supreme Court Registry

-It should be noted that payment can be made by CASH, CHEQUE, MONEY ORDER or CREDIT CARD (OVER THE COUNTER at the Law Society).
+It should be noted that payment can be made by CHEQUE, MONEY ORDER or CREDIT CARD (OVER THE PHONE).

 Admission information for article clerks is available upon request.
 Please contact the board at email@example.com

 Her Honour the Chief Justice Holmes has issued the following Admission Guidelines under Rule 9AA(a) and (b) in relation to approving academic qualifications and practical legal training.